Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 The Physics of Efficiency

-Clean water transfers heat far more efficiently than scaled or contaminated water.
-Improved heat transfer reduces energy consumption per casting.
+Clean water transfers heat far more efficiently than contaminated or scaled water.
+Better heat transfer reduces energy consumption per casting while improving productivity.

 Reducing Cycle Times